abew16/TF/README.md

 This Repository contains all drills relating to the TF Prep Course.

-Author:
+Author: Abe Waziri
+abe.waziri@gmail.com

 ##Prep Capstone Project
 This project is intended to explore the concepts of data science and is a preliminary Capstone for the Thinkful Data Science Bootcamp

 ###Data Science Concepts:
-Investigated and explored the topics of hypothesis testing and data visualization as well as deepening my knowledge of Python.
+Investigated and explored the topics of hypothesis testing and data visualization as well as practicing Python programming.

 ###Instructions:
 file of interest(s):